gradientzero/dq0-sdk/README.md

 State: Finished at 2020-02-17 11:12:54.405378 +0000 UTC.
 Progress: 1.0.
 Train Results: [...].
 Predict Results: [...]
 ```

 *Note: only one training or prediction process can be executed at a time for one model version.
-If several training processes are to be executed in parallel, you have to work with different model versions (see above `dq0 model set --version [VERSION]`).*
+If several training processes are to be executed in parallel, you have to work with different model versions (see above `dq0 model set-version [VERSION]`).*

 ## Model Predict